How trial-to-trial learning shapes mappings in the mental lexicon: Modelling Lexical Decision with Linear Discriminative

 Semantic density can be quantified by inspecting the $n$ closest semantic neighbours and computing the mean of their cosine similarities to $\hat{\mathbf{s}}$ \citep[see e.g.][]{buchanan2001characterizing}.
 Let $CS_t$ be the set of all cosine similarities between $\hat{\mathbf{s}}_t$ and the semantic vectors $\mathbf{s}_k \in \mathbf{S}$:

 Then, \texttt{Semantic Density} is defined as the mean of the $n$ highest values in $CS_t$:

 We set $n=10$.

-A second semantic measure, \textbf{Shortest Path}, assesses how close the semantic vectors are of a word's orthographic neighbors.
+A second semantic measure, \textbf{Form-driven Semantic Relatedness}, assesses how close the semantic vectors are of a word's orthographic neighbors.
 This measure is motivated by two findings from previous work.
 Firstly, we know from studies such as \citet{bowers2005automatic,forster1984repetition, rodd2004leotards} that during word recognition, the meanings of orthographic neighbors are activated.
-Secondly, \citet{marelli2015semantic} proposed a measure of the semantic similarity between a embeddings of word's orthographic neighbours (Orthographic-Semantic Consistency, OSC), and reported that it is predictive for lexical decision latencies in the BLP.
-The \texttt{Shortest Path} follows up on these findings by quantifying how far apart the embeddings of orthographic neighbours of a stimulus are in the semantic space.
+Secondly, \citet{marelli2015semantic} proposed a measure of the semantic similarity between embeddings of word's orthographic neighbours (Orthographic-Semantic Consistency, OSC), and reported that it is predictive for lexical decision latencies in the BLP. \texttt{Form-driven Semantic Relatedness} follows up on these findings by quantifying how far apart the embeddings of orthographic neighbours of a stimulus are in the semantic space.